cwalle123/D04-Journal-Paper/README.md

 and means that we are continuing with the assumptions that there is no correlation between different error types.

-Right now there is only 1 task that needs to be tackled to make our model work:
-We need to validate the model

-This might seem like we need to redo a lot of things, but this isnt true.
-We already have our existing code working.
-All we have to do is regenerate the result figures.

-More specific tasks and updates are to be added/completed in the TODO file.
+Specific tasks and updates are to be added/completed in the TODO file.

 If you have any questions, dont hesitate to ask!